eurosky-social/eurosky-social/terraform/envs/local/README.md

   --port 80:80@loadbalancer \
   --port 443:443@loadbalancer
 ```

+This will automatically write the kubeconfig to your `$KUBECONFIG` path.

 **Why these settings:**
 - **Disable Traefik:** k3s ships with Traefik, but we use nginx-ingress (same as prod/dev).
 Keeping both would conflict on ports 80/443.